-There is a fixed order for double object pronouns, or rather two, depending on the verbal contruction:
+There is a fixed order for double object pronouns, or rather two fixed orders, depending on the verbal contruction:

 1) In all verb tenses and moods except the affirmative imperative, object, adverbial, and reflexive pronouns always go in front of the verb,* and must be in the order as shown in the table at the bottom of the page.